stkent/stkent.github.io/_posts/2020-06-21-two-ways-to-avoid-skipping-super.md

 {% include kramdown_definitions.md %}

-Most Android apps that I've worked on have included a `BaseFragment` that contains universal logic.
+Most Android apps that I’ve worked on have included a `BaseFragment` that contains universal logic.
 This logic is often written within one or more lifecycle methods, creating an implicit contract: subclasses **must** call through to `super` if they override any of these lifecycle methods[^1].

 We can make this contract harder to accidentally break in a couple of different ways.